 One approach to unmix pyocyanin from other fluorophores is hyperspectral imaging (17).
 However, the spatially dependent production of reduced pyocyanin in naturally formed oxygen gradients, such as those found in biofilms and infections, has not been characterized, due to limits in the imaging depths of commercial microscopes.
 The DIVER (18, 19) is a custom-made microscope designed for deep tissue imaging that can measure fluorescence intensity and lifetime.
 The fluorescence lifetime is the exponential decay of the fluorescence intensity of a fluorophore and can be used to determine the composition of multiple fluorophores contributing to a fluorescent signal.
 For example, fluorescence lifetime imaging microscopy (FLIM) of NADH is often used to study the respiratory state of cells, because the fluorescence lifetime of NADH shifts depending on local conditions.
 Specifically, the reported lifetime of free NADH is short (0.4 ns), whereas the lifetime of enzyme-bound NADH ranges from 1.7 to 9 ns (20–22).

 FLIM data can be transformed and represented on phasors, a powerful, fit-free approach to analyze fluorescence lifetime data (23, 24) (Fig. 1).
 For lifetime images, the response of the fluorophore to fluorescent excitation is determined by Fourier transformation of exponential decay traces to obtain the modulation (M) and phase (φ) for a given harmonic (23).
 The sine and cosine coefficients of the transform make up the y- and x-axes of the lifetime phasor.
-Fluorescent species with longer lifetimes are located towards the origin (G=0, S=0) of the phasor, while species with shorter lifetime are located near the right-hand corner (G=0, S=1).
+Fluorescent species with longer lifetimes are located towards the origin (G=0, S=0) of the phasor, while species with shorter lifetimes are located near the right-hand corner (G=0, S=1).
 Pure species with single exponential decays are located on the universal circle on the phasor (Fig. 1A).
 Shifts in the FLIM phasor position of samples containing multiple fluorophores is indicative of a change in the relative abundances of species.
 For example, the FLIM phasor has been used to track shifts in cellular respiration by imaging NADH, which has a longer lifetime when bound to enzymes (Fig. 1B).
 Another powerful feature of the phasor is the ability to project phasor analyses onto fluorescence intensity images.
 Specifically, the phasor coordinates of a fluorescent dye or sample can be color mapped onto the image, facilitating visualization of spatially-dependent lifetime signals (Fig. 1C).

 Here, the DIVER was used to characterize the fluorescence lifetime of P. aeruginosa biofilms in infection-relevant conditions.
 By projecting FLIM phasor analyses onto fluorescent images, a long lifetime-signal associated with reduced pyocyanin was detected at the surface of the biofilm, where bacterial density was high.
-In addition, the fluorescence lifetime signal shifted towards reduced pyocyanin when P. aeruginosa was cross-fed fermentative metabolites produced by R. mucilaginosa
+In addition, the fluorescence lifetime signal shifted towards reduced pyocyanin when P. aeruginosa was cross-fed fermentative metabolites produced by R. mucilaginosa.

 RESULTS: